 Around 52% of people living in the rural areas exclusively speak Guaraní.
 Surprisingly, many non-indigenous speakers of Guaraní language live in Paraguay.
 It is an uncommon occurrence in the Americas where oftentimes European languages dominate.

-Former status of the language
+Former Status of the Guarani Language

 Although the Guaraní language and culture are influential in Paraguayan society, the speakers of the language are always looked down upon.
 Some say that they are considered low-class and dumb.
 Many people recall their punishments from teachers when they spoke their own language in class.
 They said they were humiliated when they were told to kneel on maize and salt during their morning sessions.